XronosSchedulingLtd/scheduleradmindocs/osupgrade.rst

 Just Work(TM).

-However, even Debian releases eventually go out of date and stop receiving security fixes, so the point comes where one needs to upgrade.
+However, even Debian releases eventually go out of date and stop receiving security fixes so the point comes where one needs to upgrade.
 Debian Jessie is due to reach end of life on 30th June, 2020.
 At the time of writing that's more than a year away, but it does no harm to plan ahead.